industry

 Open Dental

 If your practice runs on a different PMS -- Curve Dental, Carestream, Dolphin -- contact VantaWeb during the demo.
-Most dental PMS platforms that expose an API or webhook interface can be connected.
-Custom integrations are scoped during onboarding.
+Anna works alongside any dental PMS the same way.

 Three dental practice scenarios